Skip to main content

 To foster the inclusion of migrants, the Croatian government first set up the Action plan for the removal of obstacles to the exercise of particular rights in the area of integration of foreigners for the period 2013-2015.
 The document focused on social welfare and health protection, accommodation and housing, as well as on language learning and education.

-A follow-up action plan for the period of 2017-2019, limited to persons granted international or subsidiary protection, was approved in early December 2017.
-It included provisions on the right to work, decent accommodation and education.
-It also focused on refugees' obligations to participate in the economic, social and cultural development of the country.
+follow-up action plan for the period of 2017-2019, limited to people granted international or subsidiary protection, was approved in early December 2017.
+It included provisions on the right to work, and access to decent accommodation and education.
+It also focused on the beneficiaries of international protections' obligations to participate in the economic, social and cultural development of the country.

-An upcoming action plan for for the 2021-2023 period targeting the integration of persons granted international protection is expected to also include steps for the better coordination between local authorities welcoming refugees via resettlement quotas.
-It would also facilitates a more proactive role of migrant associations.
-As of October 2021, the plan has not been published yet.
+The action plan for the 2021-2023 period targeting the integration of persons granted international protection was expected to also include steps for the better coordination between local authorities welcoming beneficiaries of international protections via resettlement quotas.
+This was also meant to facilitate a more proactive role of migrant associations.
+Although it has already been drafted and discussed with experts, as of now the plan has still not been officially published.

 Integration programme